ioquatix/process-daemon/README.md

 		end

 		def run
 			# Do the actual work.
-Does not need to be implemented, e.g. if using threads or other background processing mechanisms.
+Does not need to be implemented, e.g. if using threads or other background processing mechanisms which were kicked off in #startup.
 		end

 		def shutdown
 			# Stop everything that was setup in startup.
+Called as part of main daemon thread/process, not in trap context (e.g. SIGINT).
+			# Asynchronous code can call self.request_shutdown from a trap context to interrupt the main process, provided you aren't doing work in #run.
 		end
 	end